Ivan G. Seidenberg

 Mr. Hurley received an A.B. in History, cum laude, from Princeton University.Close

-Mr. Fischer currently serves as the general counsel of Natural Grocers by Vitamin Cottage, Inc. (NYSE: NGVC), a rapidly growing specialty retailer of natural and organic groceries and dietary supplements.
-From 2006 to 2012, he served first as general counsel and subsequently as interim president and chief executive officer of The Berry Company, LLC, one of the country’s largest local search firms.
+Mr. Fischer currently serves as deputy general counsel of Avanos Medical, Inc. (NYSE: AVNS), a medical device company.
+From 2014 to 2020, he served as the general counsel of Natural Grocers, a specialty retailer of natural and organic groceries and dietary supplements and, from 2006 to 2012, he served first as general counsel and subsequently as interim president and chief executive officer of The Berry Company, LLC, one of the country’s largest local search firms.

 Mr. Fischer holds a BA degree from Stanford University (Phi Beta Kappa) and JD and MBA degrees from the University of California at Los Angeles.Close